PankajPatil1/Course-Project/CodeBook.md

- # Final Project of the course "Getting and Cleaning Data"
- # INTRODUCTION
+# Introduction

-The script run_analysis.R does the following tasks:
+The script `run_analysis.R`performs the 5 steps described in the course project's definition.

 * Reads an untidy data set as provided at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 * The script reads all the important files like activity_labels.txt,training.txt,test.txt etc
 * This step merges the data collected in step 1